crytic/etheno/README.md

 etheno --truffle
 ```

-When combined with the `--manticore` option, this will automatically run Manticore's default analyses on all contracts created once the Truffle migration completes:
+When combined with the `--manticore` option, this will automatically run Manticore’s default analyses on all contracts created once the Truffle migration completes:
 ```
 etheno --truffle --manticore
 ```